utap2/utap2/docs/rst/installation.rst

 The installation encompasses two VMDK images – one serving as the login node and the other as the controller node.
 These images are fetched from our public server and stored in the Google Storage bucket created during the installation.
 Subsequently, the images are transferred to your Google Cloud project as bootable images, a time-consuming procedure.

 These images comprise the entire UTAP installation and include software that streamlines the installation process and ensures its stability.

-For installing UTAP, follow the instructions below.
+For installing UTAP on Google cloud, follow the instructions below.

 Requirments